chaimkeller/software/README.md

 also needs bmp map tiles for EY, and any other map image supported by VB6 for other places, also requires access to DTMS, both the JKH's 25 m DTM of EY, and the USGEO 30 m DEM of the world in hgt (SRTM hgt file) format.
 Also needs access to the WorldClim 2 temperature model files converted to bil format
+5. Atmospheric-Refraction-RayTracing - calculates atmospheric raytracing using many methods, i.e., Bruton, Menat, and VDW allows for using different atmospheres and also custom atmospheres.
+Some calculations facilitated using dll writing in c (AtmRef- todo- extend to any atmosphere that the VB6 code can handle)

 Progams written in c ------------------------